libdns/mijnhost/README.md

 ## Authenticating

-To authenticate, you need to create am api key [here](https://mijn.host/cp/account/api/).
+To authenticate, you need to create an api key [here](https://mijn.host/cp/account/api/).

 ## Example